How to Find Hidden Social Media Accounts

 If you are comfortable with more technical approaches, open source intelligence tools provide deeper searches:

-- Sherlock (free, open source) searches 400+ social networks for a given username.
-It runs from the command line and produces a list of every platform where the username is registered
+• Sherlock (free, open source) searches 400+ social networks for a given username.
+It runs from the command line and produces a list of every platform where the username is registered.
+In our testing, Sherlock achieved the highest individual free-tool detection rate at 73%

-- Maltego maps relationships between people, accounts, email addresses, and phone numbers visually.
-The community edition is free
+• Maltego maps relationships between people, accounts, email addresses, and phone numbers visually.
+The community edition is free.
+Maltego is particularly useful for TRACE Layer E because it visualizes connections between accounts that share mutual friends, email domains, or phone number patterns

-- OSINT Framework (osintframework.com) is a directory of hundreds of free search tools organized by category
+• OSINT Framework (osintframework.com) is a directory of hundreds of free search tools organized by category.
+It covers username searches, email lookups, phone number traces, image searches, and dozens of niche tools for specific platforms

 Many people search for hidden social media accounts the wrong way and either miss what they are looking for or tip off the person they are investigating.
-Here are the mistakes that cause the most problems.
+Based on the patterns we see repeatedly, these five mistakes cause the most problems.

 Searching Only One Platform